LevinMedia/wikigraph/docs/progressive-discovery-plan.md

 - **Cons**: Requires content analysis

 **Evidence Strength:**
-- From edge analysis: confidence score, number of evidence quotes
+- From edge analysis: number of evidence quotes, relationship type, prominence of mentions
-- Higher confidence + more evidence = more important
+- More evidence quotes + more prominent mentions = more important
-- **Pros**: Uses our own analysis data
+- **Pros**: Uses our own analysis data, reflects strength of the relationship
 - **Cons**: Only available after analysis
+- **Note**: Since relationships are deterministic (explicitly referenced or not), we use evidence quantity and prominence for ranking, not confidence scores

 #### 3. **LLM-Based Scoring** (Most Accurate, Higher Cost)